 Jessica McQuiggan got married in a small ceremony in Ontario by the Humber River.
 In front of an intimate crowd of approximately 50 family and friends, the recent psychology doctorate and her partner exchanged evidence-based wedding vows.
-Jessica, now the Manager of Research & Evaluation at Science World, reminisces on that day and says a significant theme in her promise was rooted in “doing things together.”
+Jessica, previously the Manager of Research & Evaluation at Science World, reminisces on that day and says a significant theme in her promise was rooted in “doing things together.”

 “It’s a phenomenon called self-expansion,” says Dr. Jessica Maxwell, Assistant Professor & Lecturer at the University of Auckland and PhD in social psychology.
 Apart from sharing the same given name, these two scientists share a mutual friend: Dr. Maxwell's lab partner assisted Jessica in writing her vows.
-And while Dr. Maxwell was not in attendance for this well researched exchange, she backs shared activity as one of the key components of attraction.
+And while Dr. Maxwell was not in attendance for this well-researched exchange, she backs shared activity as one of the key components of attraction.

 “When you learn new things about the person you’re with it broadens your horizons and deepens your intimacy.
 That feels like experiencing the greatest part of falling in love again and again.”